alexyuly/chil/README.md

 Moreover, popular object-oriented languages like C++, Java, and JavaScript, encourage unlimited inheritance and overrides of methods in order to define the particular control flow of a class.
 Method inheritance and overrides tightly couple children to their parents, since modifying an inherited parent method or removing a parent override may result in unclear consequences as to the behavior of child methods.
 Thus, object-oriented code becomes unmaintainable over time, since base classes can't be adjusted without shifting the whole system.

 Worse yet, objects may freely pass references around the object graph, allowing a reference to travel arbitrarily far from the object which constructed its own referenced object.
-If class A passes a reference to its own private field to a method of class B, then class B gains access to private data (or perhaps even methods) of class A, which violates the spirit of object-oriented encapsulation.
+If class A passes a reference to its own private field to a method of class B, then class B gains access to private data or even methods of class A, which violates the spirit of object-oriented encapsulation.

 ### Contrasting features of Chil

-In contrast to traditional object-oriented systems, the fundamental of unit of Chil is the *component*, a prototype for a stateless set of interconnected streams with a single output and *0 or more* named inputs.
+In contrast to traditional object-oriented systems, the fundamental of unit of Chil is the *component*, a prototype for a stateless set of interconnected streams with a single output and zero or more named inputs.
 Each component owns a set of objects called *children*, which are interconnected to form *streams*.
+A stream is a path of data through objects.

 Special *connection objects*, which are also children, form the bridge of communication between other children.
 These connection objects allow for the inputs of a component to be connected to child inputs, for child outputs to be connected to other child inputs, and for child outputs to be "sinked" to the component output, in various ways.